ProjectLiminality/ProjectLiminalityMVP/RefactoringPlan.md

 As of the latest update, we have completed all major phases of the refactoring plan:
 1. Preparation: Completed
 2. File Restructuring: Completed
-3. DreamNode Refactoring: Completed
+3. React Component Implementation: Completed
-4. DreamNodeGrid Refactoring: Completed
-5. Three.js Integration: Completed
+4. Three.js Integration: Completed

 Current Status:
 - The application is in a fully functional state with all core functionalities implemented.
-- React components (DreamNode and DreamNodeGrid) have been fully implemented, integrated, and optimized.
+- React components have been fully implemented, integrated, and optimized.
-- Integration with Three.js scene in ThreeScene.js is complete and working smoothly.
+- Integration with Three.js scene is complete and working smoothly.

 Key achievements:
-- DreamNode.jsx and DreamNodeGrid.jsx have been created and fully implemented as React components.
+- React components have been created and fully implemented.
 - 3D object creation and management within React components is working efficiently.
 - Interactions (click, hover) and animations (flip, layout changes) have been implemented and refined.
-- ThreeScene.js has been updated to use the new React components successfully.
+- Three.js integration has been updated to use the new React components successfully.
-- Data flow between ThreeScene, DreamNodeGrid, and DreamNode components is functioning optimally.
+- Data flow between components is functioning optimally.
-- Grid and circle layouts for DreamNodes have been implemented with smooth transitions.
+- Grid and circle layouts have been implemented with smooth transitions.
 - Performance optimizations have been applied to improve rendering and interaction speed.

 Current focus and next steps: